Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Majorana zero mode

 \section{Majorana zero mode}

 In this section, we explain how to visualize the MZM.
-The MZM is a zero-energy excitation of MFs, localized at edges of chain [see \figref{model}].
-We can understand the MZM if starting with the Majorana representation of the TB model, rewritten by
+The MZM is a zero-energy excitation of MFs, localized at edges of chain [see \figref{model}(b)].
+We can understand the MZM if starting with the Majorana representation of the TB model with OBC, rewritten by

 with the tridiagonal coefficient matrix

 and the vector of MFs,